Restore a suspended user

 The user was suspended after Google systems detected potentially suspicious sign-in activity.

-Note: Before restoring the user, follow the steps in the Administrator security checklist.
+Note: Before restoring the user account, follow the steps in the Administrator security checklist.

-To restore the user, on the user's account page in the top-right corner, click Reactivate.
+To restore the user account, on the user's account page in the upper-right corner, click Reactivate.

 Automatically suspended: